jpcposts/jpcposts.github.io/_posts/2023/2023-10-04-enabling_desktop_icons.md

 <br>

-# Below is a guide to enable desktop icons in RHEL 8:
+# Below is A Guide to Enable Desktop Icons in RHEL 8:

 <br>